-A device shall consider all MSDUs of a previously transmitted MSDU or A-MSDU as successfully received if it receives an acknowledgment for the sequence number of the corresponding MPDU.
+A device shall consider all MSDUs of a previously transmitted MSDU or A-MSDU as successfully received if it receives an acknowledgment for the sequence number of the corresponding MPDU or all MPDUs containing fragments of the MSDU.

 Multi-OFE channel feedback

 Coordinators supporting the capMultiOfeEstimation capability shall be able to transmit multi-OFE pilots.
-All devices supporting the capMultiOfeEstimation capability shall be able to receive multi-OFE pilots and subsequently estimate the channels between each transmitter of multi-OFE pilots.
+All devices supporting the capMultiOfeEstimation capability shall be able to receive multi-OFE pilots and subsequently estimate the channels between each transmitter of multi-OFE pilots via the PHY as detailed in 9.1.2.

 If a coordinator makes use of multiple OFEs, it may embed different divisions of the multi-OFE pilot symbol in the PPDU for every OFE.
 Division numbering is defined in the respective PHY clauses per PHY.
-The transmission of multi-OFE pilots of a single PPDU transmitted over multiple OFEs shall happen synchronously at each OFE.
+The transmission of multi-OFE pilots of a single PPDU transmitted over multiple OFEs shall happen simultaneously at each OFE.

-A device receiving a PPDU containing multi-OFE pilots shall be able to estimate the individual CSI between the transmitter of each pilot division and itself.
+A device receiving a PPDU containing multi-OFE pilots shall be able to estimate the individual CSI between the transmitting OFE of each pilot division and its receiver.
 The gathered CSI comprises time domain taps, which are described by the respective signal power and delays relative to the very first received tap.

 Upon reception of a PPDU containing multi-OFE pilot symbols, a device shall estimate the individual channels.
 The device shall then transmit a Multi-OFE Feedback element, containing the measured CSI for each identified transmitting OFE of orthogonal pilots, to the coordinator of the OWPAN.
+The Multi-OFE Feedback element shall be transmitted at the next opportunity.
+A device shall discard old multi-OFE channel feedback after newer multi-OFE pilots were received from the coordinator.

-For each OFE, the device shall embed an OFE Feedback Descriptor element into the Multi-OFE Feedback element.
+For each pilot division, the device shall embed an OFE Feedback Descriptor element into the Multi-OFE Feedback element.
 Each OFE Feedback Descriptor shall in turn contain one or more Tap Descriptor elements.
 Each Tap Descriptor element shall correspond to a single identified receive tap in the time domain.
 For each tap, the signal strength and delay shall be calculated and quantized as described in 6.6.8.

 General MAC frame format